 BLS certification cost

-The National CPR Foundation’s online BLS course is not only convenient.
-It’s affordable too.
-The cost is a one-time fee of $19.95 and is only due after you pass the exam.
+Our BLS certification course is not only convenient, it’s affordable too.
+The cost is a one-time fee of $14.95 and is only due after you pass the exam.

 BLS certification course and training